daeMOn63/neural-intro/part2/README.md

 As we see, we're removing a fraction of each weight's gradient to their respective weights.
 Making them slowly produce a more accurate output on each epoch loops.

-Now, how do define learning rate and epochs ?
+Now, how to define the learning rate and the epochs variables?

 Learning rate:

-- the smaller it gets, the most accurate the results will be.
+- The smaller it gets, the most accurate the results will be.
-- but will also increase the number of epochs needed to get to the minimum.
+- But will also increase the number of epochs needed to get to the minimum.
-- if too big, you may overshoot the minimum and get stuck oscillating around it.
+- If too big, you may overshoot the minimum and get stuck oscillating around it.

 Epochs: